scrooloose/vim-slumlord/README.md

-I also recommend installing the [plantuml-syntax](https://github.com/aklt/plantuml-syntax) plugin as Slumlord uses this for its syntax file.
+I also recommend installing the [plantuml-syntax](https://github.com/aklt/plantuml-syntax) plugin as Slumlord uses this for its syntax file, and [vim-shell](https://github.com/xolox/vim-shell) plugin for the optional `ExportImage` command (which displays an PNG image).

 ```
 Plugin 'aklt/plantuml-syntax'
+Plugin 'xolox/vim-shell'
 ```

 Usage